Determinant and Pfaffian formulas for particle annihilation: Proof of the annihilation formula

 \Cref{fig:castings} illustrates both outcomes.
 In \subref{fig:successful-casting}, particles~$2$ and~$3$ are assigned to the ghost pair: their crossing at $c$ is valid, and rehearsal succeeds.
 In \subref{fig:failed-casting}, particles~$1$ and~$3$ are assigned to the ghost pair instead, but the first crossing involves particles~$1$ and~$2$---a spurious crossing, since particle~$2$ is destined for a survivor position.

-\begin{remark}[Dual interpretation] The rehearsal algorithm has two equivalent readings: \begin{itemize} \item \textbf{As a bijection:} does this casting correspond to a performance?
-Success produces a performance; failure means it does not. \item \textbf{As an involution:} is this casting a fixed point of~$\iota$?
-Success means fixed point; failure triggers segment swap at the first spurious crossing, pairing the casting with another failed casting (\Cref{sec:proof-involution}). \end{itemize} The two viewpoints are unified: a casting is successful if and only if it is a fixed point of the global involution~$\iota$. \end{remark}
+\begin{remark}[Dual interpretation] The rehearsal algorithm will serve two purposes: \begin{itemize} \item \textbf{As a classifier:} does this casting correspond to a performance?
+Success produces a performance; failure means it does not. \item \textbf{As a pairing device:} a failed run halts at a specific spurious crossing, and swapping the two path suffixes there will pair the casting with another failed casting of opposite sign. \end{itemize} In \Cref{sec:proof-involution} the two purposes combine into a single map, the involution~$\iota$: it fixes the successful castings and matches the failed ones in mutually canceling pairs. \end{remark}